 • Outer layer.
 The thinnest ball, filled with a large number of blood vessels.

 • Middle layer.
-It is also called scleral, it includes maximum amount collagen.
+It is also called scleral, it contains maximum amount collagen.

-• The inner layer.
+• Inner layer.
 Represents connective tissue in combination with the pigment part.

-The visible part of the sclera is only the upper layer, the subsequent ones are located inside, but with depletion, protrusion is possible.
+The visible part of the sclera is only the top layer, the subsequent ones are located inside, but when depleted, protrusion is possible.
 This process is observed in ophthalmic pathologies.

 What functions does it perform?

-The multifunctionality of the shell is ensured by its complex structure.
-Each of the 3 layers plays a role and only a holistic effect guarantees full vision.
+The versatility of the shell is ensured by its complex structure.
+Each of the 3 layers plays its role and only a holistic effect guarantees full vision.
 All functions of the white membrane of the eye are quite diverse.
 First of all, we are talking about protecting the pupil from external damage.
-The sun negatively affects the condition of the eye.
-It is due to the refraction of light in the envelope that the pupil does not blind and the image appears.
-In addition, the sclera perform the following functions:
+The sun has a negative effect on the condition of the eye.
+It is due to the refraction of light in the shell that the pupil does not dazzle and an image appears.
+In addition, the sclera performs the following functions:

-The sclera make it possible to move the eyes in the direction we need.
+The sclera makes it possible to move our eyes in the direction we need.

-• Ututaetsya attachment for the vascular and muscular apparatus.
+• Untangles with fastenings for the vascular and muscular apparatus.

 • Provides blood outflow through venous branches.